kepler16/forge/README.md

 # Forge

-A clojure test runner
+A parallel test runner for clojure.test

-+ Parallel execution
-+ Human parseable output